 Pest identification, monitoring and prevention are essential elements of successful citrus production.
 This is especially true for organic production because many of the pesticides that are currently used by producers of conventionally grown citrus are not approved for use by organic citrus growers.
 Also, many of the legal (allowed) pest control products may be less effective for acute problems than the synthetically formulated pesticides prohibited in organic production.
-For lemons in the South Coast, growers either monitor their own orchards or work with a cooperative insectary that supplies biological control agents (e.g., beneficial insects and snails) and other information and assistance relevant to pest management.
+For organic Valencia oranges in the South Coast, growers either monitor their own orchards or work with a cooperative insectary that supplies biological control agents (e.g., beneficial insects and snails) and other information and assistance relevant to pest management.

-All pests that are found in conventional lemon orchards are also found in organic lemon groves in this area.
-These pests have the potential to reduce fruit yield and quality, however, many organic lemon growers believe that pests, particularly diseases and insects, do not pose serious production problems when soil fertility and tree health are carefully managed, and when beneficial insects are utilized.
-Natural pesticides and oil sprays are available to assist in pest control and reduce short-run economic risks, but are utilized only when 1997 Ventura County Organic Lemons Cost and Return Study UC Cooperative Extension 5 necessary.
+All pests that are found in conventional orange orchards are also found in organic orange groves in this area.
+These pests have the potential to reduce fruit yield and quality, however, many organic orange growers believe that pests, particularly diseases and insects, do not pose serious production problems when soil fertility and tree health are carefully managed, and when beneficial insects are utilized.
+Natural pesticides and oil sprays are available to assist in pest control and reduce short-run economic risks, but are seldom utilized in organic orange groves in this area.
 Growers should be certain that any materials used are in compliance with the rules and regulations of federal, state and organic certification agencies.
 Refer to the Regulation of Organically Grown Commodities section for further information.

 Diseases.
-The most commonly occurring disease in South Coast organic lemon groves is gummosis, which is caused by the Phytophthora fungus.
-Trees are infected when this pathogen is water-splashed from the soil onto trunks during the wet, rainy winter months.
+The most commonly occurring diseases in South Coast organic orange groves, gummosis and brown rot, are caused by the Phytophthora fungus.
+Trees are infected when this pathogen is water-splashed from the soil onto trunks or fruit during the wet, rainy winter months.
 Disease prevention measures include using resistant rootstock and planting trees on berms to improve drainage and reduce water-splash.
 Bud unions should also be kept free of soil and irrigation water since all scions are susceptible to Phytophthora.
-Phytophthora is also responsible for brown rot of the fruit, however, this disease is seen most often in wet, rainy years.
-Skirt pruning is commonly used to prevent fungal spores from splashing from the orchard floor into the canopy.
+Skirt pruning is also used to prevent brown rot through reduced water-splash of fungal spores.
+Large amounts of organic mulch covering bare soil may also reduce water-splash.
 Organically acceptable copper products, though rarely used in organic groves in this area, may be preventatively applied to trees to reduce the incidence of these fungal diseases.
 It should be noted, however, that copper is considered a restricted material by some certification organizations.

 Insects.
-Growers indicate that crop damage from insects is not significant in long-standing organic lemon groves in this region.
+Growers indicate that crop damage from insects is not significant in longstanding organic orange groves in this region.
 For one reason, naturally occurring beneficial arthropods are often present in orchards in large enough numbers to assist in pest reduction.
 Nevertheless, fluctuations in both pest and beneficial arthropod populations occur.
 Therefore, growers commonly release parasitic wasps and lacewings to augment and maintain levels that already exist in the field.
 This helps regulate pest densities on a year-to-year basis.